House and Property Research

 The California Room at the Dr. Martin Luther King, Jr. Library has many resources for researching the history of your house.
 From city directories which show who lived where and what they did for a living to Sanborn maps which show the location and outlines of buildings on your property a century ago, the California Room can help you research your old house.

-City of San José Building Permits – Building permits from the 1950s to current can be found at San Jose Online Permits.
+City of San José Building Permits – Building permits from the 1950s to the present can be found at San Jose Online Permits.
 The California Room has San Jose building permits (1940-1986) on microfilm.
 History San Jose has San Jose building permits 1895 to 1930s.

 Santa Clara County Tax Assessor Rolls – Tax Assessor Rolls are available at the Tax Assessor's Office and are also now available online.
 In addition, the California Room has Santa Clara County Tax Assessor Rolls (1979 -2007) on microfilm.
 These records can help determine ownership of a specific piece of property in Santa Clara County.